 Acts 15:14 “Simon has declared how Elohim at the first visited the Gentiles to take out of them a people for His name.

-Acts 15:26 men who have risked their lives for the name of our Master Yahushua Messiah.
+Acts 15:26 men who have risked their lives for the name of our Master Yahusha Messiah.

 Acts 18:15 “But if it is a question of words and names and your own law, look [to] [it] yourselves; for I do not want to be a judge of such [matters].”

-Acts 19:5 When they heard [this], they were baptized in the name of the Master Yahushua.
+Acts 19:5 When they heard [this], they were baptized in the name of the Master Yahusha.

-Acts 19:13 Then some of the itinerant Jewish exorcists took it upon themselves to call the name of the Master Yahushua over those who had evil spirits, saying, “We exorcise you by the Yahushua whom Paul preaches.”
+Acts 19:13 Then some of the itinerant Jewish exorcists took it upon themselves to call the name of the Master Yahusha over those who had evil spirits, saying, “We exorcise you by the Yahusha whom Paul preaches.”

-Acts 19:17 This became known both to all Jews and Greeks dwelling in Ephesus; and fear fell on them all, and the name of the Master Yahushua was magnified.
+Acts 19:17 This became known both to all Jews and Greeks dwelling in Ephesus; and fear fell on them all, and the name of the Master Yahusha was magnified.

 And this is just in the book of Acts!
-The name of Yahushua is intricately linked with the person of Yahushua.
+The name of Yahusha/Yahushua is intricately linked with the person of Yahusha/Yahushua.
 So in light of the numerous scriptures which show us the importance of His name, we should at least seek to understand how it is pronounced.
 It is obviously important according to scripture.

 Origin of the name “Jesus”